 The 1950s: Towards Comprehensive Development

 Throughout the 1950s the Corporation's Planning Department made slow progress towards the design of an inner ring road.
 A urban motorway along a route corridor similar to that proposed in by Bruce were included within the 1954 Glasgow Development Plan.
 These proposals were accepted by the Scottish Development Department later that year.
-Limited funding and progress towards the detailed proposal of Comprehensive Development Areas ultimately saw the Clyde Tunnel, a key link Bruce’s outer ring road, prioritised.
+Limited funding and progress towards the detailed proposal of Comprehensive Development Areas ultimately saw the Clyde Tunnel, a key link of Bruce’s outer ring road, prioritised.
 As the CDA plans became firmer, a tentative route corridor for an inner motorway ring was identified between the CDAs at Townhead, Cowcaddens, Anderston, Shields Road, Laurieston and High Street.

 After 1955, the Planning Department continued to develop designs for the route.
 It included a mix of at-grade and grade-separated interchanges and, for the most part, would involve the upgrade of existing roads such as High Street, North Street and St. George's Road.
 The north flank was positioned south of Buchanan Street Railway Station, interchanging with the east flank at the junction of Cathedral Street and High Street.